cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 as Python and Node.js.
 There are also custom versions of Fluentd in production.
 Google, for example, uses their own version of fluentd as their logging layer in conjuction with Google BigQuery.
-The Fluentd project also includes "Fluent Bit" which is a data forwarding system.
+The Fluentd project also includes *Fluent Bit* which is a data forwarding system.

 Future Grid
 ===========